-I finally finished Mansfield Park.
-This is the third Jane Austen novel that I’ve read.
+I finally finished Mansfield Park for the April A to Z Challenge.
+This is the third Jane Austen novel that I’ve ever read.

 Fanny Price is one of many children.
 She is sent to live with a wealthy aunt and uncle, Sir Thomas and Lady Bertram.
 There are also four cousins: Tom, Edmund, Maria and Julia.
 The only one who is not a spoiled brat is Edmund.

 Mrs. Norris, another aunt, is the worst person.
 She is always insulting Fanny and would never let her do anything that could be beneficial or fun.
 Thank goodness for Edmund.
 He always sticks up for Fanny.

 After Sir Thomas leaves for Antigua, Mary and Henry Crawford arrive in town and begin socializing with the Bertram family.
 Henry flirts with Maria and Julia causing quite a bit of sibling rivalry.

 Maria marries Mr. Rushworth and Julia accompanies the couple.